jjgonecrypto/hounds/README.md

 * `keepAlive` don't end the stream or the nightmare session when complete (when combined with `nightmare.show`, allows you to interact with the browser when done).
 * `waitAfterLoadedFor` The number of milliseconds to wait after each page is loaded before following the next link in the queue
 * `maxFollows` The maximum number of links to follow and track (the default is `Infinity`)
+* `timeout` The number of ms before ending the session.
+When the timeout is reached, the system will end on the next attempt to read from the queue (Note: this has no use when `keepAlive` is `true`).
+(No default)
 * `nightmare` All [nightmare 2.7.0 options](https://github.com/segmentio/nightmare/tree/2.7.0#nightmareoptions) are supported

 ##Known Issues